apedrocsantos/inception/README.md

 ### Dockerfile

-1. Install debian:bullseye
+1. Install debian:oldstable
 2. Update and upgrade
 3. Install nginx and openssl (to create the tls certificate)
 4. Create key and certificate
 5. Run nginx

-Wordpress website files will be stored in volume /home/anda-cun/data/wordpress
+Wordpress website files will be stored in volume /home/$USER/data/wordpress

 **location /**: In this location block, a try_files directive is used to check for files that match individual URI requests.
 Instead of returning a 404 Not Found status as a default, however, you’ll pass control to WordPress’s index.php file with the request arguments.